 The first thing to consider when one wants to spruce up one’s butter dish is that it’s imperative to start with quality butter.
 There are various quality brands of butter you can purchase and your local dairy may also make and sell butter from their excess cream.
 You may also find it at your local farmer’s market.

 The best way to ensure the quality of your butter is, as always, to make it yourself.
-For a detailed description of that process, please our post on how to make your own butter – click here.
+For a detailed description of that process, please our post:

 In her course Herbal Cookery, my friend Kathie of Homespun Seasonal Living teaches you about making your own herbal butters, as well as many other herbal treats.
 I share her basic herbal butter recipe from her course with her permission.